wwuoti/blog/src/posts/blog/reaper-wayland.md

 ## Context

-Wayland has been getting ever so popular lately, but there's still quite a lot of software lacking native support for it.
+Wayland is a display communicatin protocol on Linux, and it has been getting ever so popular lately.
+There's still quite a lot of software lacking native support for it.
 One of these is Reaper.
 It's what I use for music production.

-However, in addition to the many things Reaper does well, turns out that the API it uses for UI rendering on Linux is open-source.
+In addition to the many things Reaper does well, turns out that the API it uses for UI rendering on Linux is open-source.
 It's available [here](https://github.com/justinfrankel/WDL/tree/main/WDL/swell) inside the WDL repository.
 And that's very convenient for the purposes of this post.

 WDL contains a lot of features, but we're mostly interested in SWELL.
 It acts as a bridge between win32 API, allowing Reaper to run on Linux and Mac.

-What happens under the hood in SWELL is that it uses GDK for displaying all the various UI windows, along wit Cairo for rendering.
+What happens under the hood in SWELL is that it uses GDK for displaying all the various UI windows, along with Cairo for rendering.

 But why doesn't it run on Wayland then?
 Let's find out.